Walmgate: Layout and architecture

 The street runs south-east, from Foss Bridge over the River Foss, continuing the route of Fossgate.
 At the other end, it runs through Walmgate Bar, then ends at the city's inner ring road, at the junction of Lawrence Street, Barbican Road and Foss Islands Road.
 Merchantgate, Dennis Street, St Denys Road, George Street, Margaret Street, and Hope Street all lead off the south-west side of the road, while Hurst's Yard, Paver Lane, and Navigation Road lead off the north-east side.

-Notable buildings on the north-east side include Dorothy Wilson's Hospital, built in 1812; the 18th-century houses at 6, 8, 24 and 26-28 Walmgate; The Watergate Inn pub; a 15th-century timber-framed building at 32 Walmgate; 34 Walmgate, built about 1700; 68-70 Walmgate, and a warehouse behind 72 Walmgate, also of 18th-century origin; St Margaret's Church, now the National Centre for Early Music; and the Bretgate Flats, built in 1979, and described by Neave as "most successful".
-On the south-west side are the 15th-century Red Lion pub, now often described as lying on Merchantgate; the 18th-century 9 and 11 Walmgate; 19 Walmgate, with a 16th-century wall; 23 and 25 Walmgate, both of 17th-century origin; 35-37 Walmgate, built in the 16th-century; the 15th-century 77 Walmgate; St Denys' Church; and Bowes Morrell House, built about 1400.
+Notable buildings on the north-east side include Dorothy Wilson's Hospital, built in 1812; the 18th-century houses at 6, 8, 24 and 26-28 Walmgate; The Watergate Inn pub; a 15th-century timber-framed building at 32 Walmgate; 34 Walmgate, built about 1700; 68 and 70 Walmgate, and a warehouse behind 72 Walmgate, also of 18th-century origin; St Margaret's Church, now the National Centre for Early Music; and the Bretgate Flats, built in 1979, and described by Neave as "most successful".
+On the south-west side are the 15th-century Red Lion pub, now often described as lying on Merchantgate; the 18th-century 9 and 11 Walmgate; 19 Walmgate, with a 16th-century wall; 23 and 25 Walmgate, both of 17th-century origin; 35-37 Walmgate, built in the 16th century; the 15th-century 77 Walmgate; St Denys' Church; and Bowes Morrell House, built about 1400.